-- Risk Assessments: To help subgrantees comply with the federal and programmatic guidelines, special high-risk items the IOB will include them in the monitoring plan for information purposes on risk assessment. - Closeout Process: The award closing includes activities related to making certain all the work completed by subgrantee and duly paid for.
+- guidelines, special high-risk items the IOB will include them in the monitoring plan for information purposes on risk assessment. - Closeout Process: The award closing includes activities related to making certain all the work completed by subgrantee and duly paid for.
 It is the subgrantee's responsibility to ensure that all documents relating to project performance and financial commitments are received by the IOB after an award made to the subgrantee.
 The IOB will monitor for proper closeout procedures.
 The subgrantee is responsible for ensuring that all documentation related to project performance and financial obligations are received by the IOB.
 To ensure that the subgrantee provides all project deliverables and meets project obligations, the closing activities of the subgrantee include verifying that the final invoice is marked for final payment and reviewing all technical and financial reports.